gnorton-missioncloud/technical_training_docs/mermaid/README.md

 State diagrams are used in computer science and control systems to describe the behavior of systems.
 These systems have a finite number of possible states and each state has a known set of transitions.
-These can be used to visualize workflows, process and outline programatic actions.
+These can be used to visualize workflows, process and outline programmatic actions.
 Here we see some of the possible state transitions for a ticket in Jira.

 #### Diagram